i0gan/i0gan/README.md

 ### Hi there 👋
-I am i0gan.  a unknown developer in BeiJing, China cn.
+I am i0gan, a unknown developer in BeiJing

-- 🌱 I’m currently learning ...
+🌱 I’m currently learning ...

 ### 💬 Ask me about ...